section

 • Style Currents style should be recognizable and reproducible, not ornamental drift.

-These ideas are adapted from the `spw-workbench` design surfaces and translated here into a public-facing site context.
+These ideas come from the `spw-workbench` design notes and are translated here into a public site context.

 *pipeline